Birch and Swinnerton-Dyer conjecture: History

 When the conjecture was originally made, little was known, not even whether the left (analytic) side or the right (algebraic) side of this equation were even well-defined.
-John Tate expressed this in 1974 in a famous quote.
+John Tate expressed this in 1974 in a famous quote:

 This remarkable conjecture relates the behavior of a function $L$ at a point where it is not at present known to be defined to the order of a group Ш which is not known to be finite!

 By the modularity theorem proved in 2001 for elliptic curves over $\mathbb{Q}$, the left side is now known to be well-defined and the finiteness of Ш$(E)$ is known when additionally the analytic rank is at most 1; i.e., if $L(E,s)$ vanishes at most to order 1 at $s=1$.
-Both parts remain open.
+For an elliptic curve over a general number field, the finiteness of both sides remains open.

+In 2000, the Clay Mathematics Institute listed the Birch and Swinnerton-Dyer conjecture as one of its seven Millennium Prize Problems.
+The formulation of the conjecture as a prize problem was provided by Andrew Wiles, who explained its importance as follows:

+[...] although there has been some success in the last fifty years in limiting the number of rational points on varieties, there are still almost no methods for finding such points.
+It is to be hoped that a proof of the Birch and SwinnertonDyer conjecture will give some insight concerning this general problem.